zmaril/penmark/README.md

 All code, libraries, software and other works contained in this repo are licensed under the [Polyform Noncommercial License](https://polyformproject.org/licenses/noncommercial/1.0.0/).
 If you are interested in using this software for commercial purposes, please send an [email request](zack@zacharymaril.com) to purchase a private license.
 Commercial purposes include creating puzzles for use in revenue generating puzzle apps or websites.

 This license was chosen because I wanted to share this code with other puzzle enthusiasts without fear of it being used commercially without proper compensation.
-I look forward to arguing with random strangers on the internet about it in the years to come.
+I look forward to arguing with random strangers on the internet about this choice in the years to come.